TomPlanche/git-cli-helper/README.md

 [commit_nb] TL;DR Brief description

 - added_file_1

 	blabla

 - added_file_2

 	blablou

 ```
+(The new line after the file name is important for the markdown to work)

 So I made this program in order to generate this file for me from the ```git status –-porcelain``` output.